jitterted/tdd-game/tasklist.md

 * [ ] Show empty outlines of where cards will be displayed (this will help keep the display evenly divided even when no cards are in play)

+## Game Master View

+This could also be used as a "watch the game" view either as "god" (view everything), or only see cards in-play.

+* [ ] View Deck: draw and discard piles
+* [ ] View Test Results Deck
+* [ ] View All Players' Hands